Justwhittaker/PRO4-Mealdeals/TESTING.md

 * test_forms.py - for tests concerning forms
 * test_models.py - for tests concerning models
 * test_views.py - for tests concerning views

+I focused Alot of time on the code itself ensure that I wrote good and clean code and simply ran out of time to ensure that I complete a 100% Coverage on my tests.

 #### COVERAGE REPORTS ####